xl402/neural-oblivious-decision-ensembles/README.md

 # NODE Experiments
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/xl402/neural-oblivious-decision-ensembles/node)

-Things in research tend to be too good to be true, the original paper does not compare `NODE` on feature-engineered data (which is essential for making best performing models).
+The original paper does not
+compare `NODE` on feature-engineered data (which is essential for making best performing models).
 In this branch, we compare NODE against modern tree-based models such as *lightgbm*, *xgboost* and another DL based tabular architecture *TabNet*.
-The aim is to validate the performance of NODE to be true to authors' claims.

 ### Initial Setup